 Medical anthropology draws upon social, cultural, biological, archaeological and linguistic anthropology to better understand the factors that influence health and wellbeing, the experience and distribution of illness, and healing processes.
 Our department defines medical anthropology broadly, acknowledging that it is understood through many different theoretical approaches and methodologies.
 Medical anthropologists study issues such as local interpretations of biological difference and bodily processes; perceptions of risk, vulnerability, and responsibility; ethnomedicine; biomedicine; the social organization of clinical interactions and public health interventions; bioethics; genetics, disease distribution, and health disparity; the political ecology of infectious and vector borne diseases, chronic diseases, malnutrition, or violence; the developmental origins of health and disease; the experience of illness and the social relations of sickness; among other issues.
 The recipient of this paper award has produced a quality paper outlining research in medical anthropology, broadly defined.

-The Father Murray Integrative Anthropology Paper Award
+The Father Patrick Gaffney Integrative Anthropology Paper Award

 The Julian Samora Award

 Awarded to the student who has demonstrated broad engagement with academic life.